mshaban-msft/samples/SDK-Onboarding/readme.md

 We then start experimenting with the APIs using postman, making sure we fully understand the Ins and Outs od the service.

 Usually the service should be stable, having already been tested by the service team through multiple bug bashes.

+## Development workflow
+Like many open-source projects, development workflow goes as follows
+- Fork the SDK repo for the language you're developing for (look at [resources](#resources) for more info)
+- Clone your repo locally
+- Creat a feature branch (in your repository)
+- Develop SDK and commit changes
+- Create a PR from your branch in your repo to Azure SDK main branch

 ## Design Phase
 At this stage, we decide on how we should proceed with SDK design. we have 2 options to go with